MinhPham123456789/LLM_Search_Agent/README.md

 ## ReAct agent
 + Check on the agent memory display, why there are 2 final answer prompts
 + Add a conclusion prompt to help the agent conclude the research better
++ Need to train the LLM model so it can familiarise with the ReAct agent instruction structure
 ## Web layout
 + Add a webpage for the ReAct Search agent
 + Put search bar down and stick to the web window